Imago

 ADVERTISEMENT

-For those who remember his glory days, Connor Shaw’s story hits different.
-He still holds the program record for most wins by a Gamecocks quarterback (27) and remains undefeated at home with a 17-0 mark in Williams-Brice Stadium.
-The 2021 Hall of Fame inductee was a warrior.
-And now he’s using that fight for something far greater than football.
+Connor Shaw’s anecdote differs from those who remember his glory days.
+He still holds the program record for most wins by a Gamecocks quarterback (27) and is a 2021 Hall of Fame inductee.
+He was a warrior.
+And now, he’s using that battle for something far greater than football.

 ADVERTISEMENT

 If there’s one thing South Carolina football knows, it’s how to rise from the ashes.
-Shane Beamer’s squads have made second-half surges a habit, and sitting at 3-3, they’ll need another.
-Those preseason College Football Playoff dreams are gone.
+Shane Beamer’s rosters have made second-half surges a habit, and sitting at 3-3, they’ll need another.
+Those preseason College Football Playoff dreams have vanished.
 But there’s still time to turn heartbreak into redemption.
 “I think the only thing I take from it is just continuing to just keep getting better,” he said.
 “What’s next?
 And what’s in front of us?
 That’s in the past, that’s in the rearview mirror, the first six games.
 We’ve learned from it, but it’s behind us.”

-Shane Beamer is right because the past two years have shown this team knows how to finish.
+Shane Beamer is right because the past two years underscore this team’s finishing capability.
 In 2022, South Carolina rebounded after a loss to Florida and rattled off back-to-back top-10 wins.
 Last year, it was a six-game heater after another 3-3 start.
 Momentum in Columbia might take time, but it always shows up.
-This week, the Gamecocks face No. 14 Oklahoma in what feels like a make-or-break SEC clash at Williams-Brice Stadium.
+This week, the Gamecocks face No. 14 Oklahoma in a make-or-break SEC clash at Williams-Brice Stadium.

-If Connor Shaw’s story taught us anything, it’s that miracles can happen when you keep fighting.
+If Connor Shaw’s story taught us anything, it is that miracles can happen when you keep fighting.
 Maybe, just maybe, it’s South Carolina’s turn again.

 ADVERTISEMENT